TGD-HW/tgmanGH/docs/Manual/CZ/TGZ/TGZ-S-48-100_250RI/md/description.en.md

 </div>

 !!! info "Wire cross section"
 	The cross section and the length of the cables depends on the type of servomotor, cable and operation of the drive.
-Standard supplied length is 1 m.
 	Please contact your supplier for an exact calculation corresponding to your project.